ilastik/ilastik.github.io/documentation/multicut/multicut.md

 Now that we have superpixels, we can combine them into objects.
 If your boundary probability maps are of high quality (e.g. they come from a neural network that was trained on very similar data), you can apply the Multicut partitioning directly on the maps.
 For this case, leave the "Train edge classifier" checkbox unchecked.
 If you are not fully satisfied with your boundary predictions, we can further improve them by training a Random Forest to predict good and bad edges.
 The general approach we use was first described in [this publication](https://link.springer.com/chapter/10.1007%2F978-3-642-33712-3_56).
 Briefly, given the superpixels computed in the previous step, we now compute features on the edges of adjacent superpixels.
 These features include the shape of the superpixel boundaries, and intensity statistics computed on the superpixel area/volume as well as along the boundaries.
-"Select Features" button brings up a dialog which lets you choose features.
+The "Select Features" button brings up a dialog which lets you choose features.
 After the features are computed, we predict -- for every edge independently -- if this edge should be dropped or preserved to achieve a correct segmentation.
 The "naive" way to proceed would be to then only take the edges which are classified as "to preserve" and use those as the final segmentation.
 This, however, would lead to an inconsistent segmentation with dangling edges inside the objects.
 Instead, we formulate a so-called multicut problem, where special constraints ensure no dangling edges are present and all segmented objects are closed surfaces, while following the classifier preferences for which edges to keep.
 This problem is NP-hard in general, but this applet uses excellent approximate solvers to deliver a solution quickly.

 ### Training